j-mes/dotfiles/.config/artificial-intelligence/github-copilot/css.instructions.md

 -   For motion that conveys information (e.g., progress), provide an alternative or ensure content remains understandable without the animation.

 ---

-Quick checklist to include with the appended instructions:

--   [ ] Add semantic WCAG tokens to `:root` and provide dark-mode overrides with `prefers-color-scheme`.
--   [ ] Author tokens using `light-dark()` as the default canonical value; provide minimal fallbacks for legacy UAs only when required.
--   [ ] Verify colour contrast ratios for each token pair in both schemes (automated and manual checks).
--   [ ] Add `prefers-reduced-motion` media query to the base stylesheet and test key components.

 References:

 -   MDN: search for "light-dark()" and "prefers-color-scheme" for the detailed explainer and browser support.